ThomasByr/chess/README.md

 1. Why in the world is there no gui here yet ?

-    Well at first, this is a school small project and so we are restricted by the subject in a variety of manners.
+    Well at first, this is a school small project and so we are restricted by the subject paper in a variety of manners.
 Games should be able to be played through the command line, and to program both interfaces is maybe a little to much to ask knowing that professors won't give a damn into it.

 2. Why C++ and not C# ot Java ?